fqantonio/GoingInductive/README.md

 # GOALS, RESEARCH QUESTIONS and HYPOTHESIS

-The **main goal** is to understand the impact of changing from Merriënboer's Inductive Methodology Four Component Instructional (4C/ID)y (van Merriënboer, Kirschner, 2007) in a bLearning setting to Direct Instruction (Merrill, 2007) with this **research questions** as guidelines for the data analysis in four aspects, Learning Transfer, Lab Practice, Social Skills and Academic Results: what impact for this students learning outcomes?
+The **main goal** is to understand the impact of the change: from Merriënboer's Inductive Methodology Four Component Instructional (4C/ID)y (van Merriënboer, Kirschner, 2007) in a bLearning setting to Direct Instruction (Merrill, 2007).
+The **research questions** that guide this data analysis in four learning outcomes areas, Learning Transfer, Lab Practice, Social Skills and Academic Results, could be: what impact for this students learning outcomes?
 Who benefits more?
 What are the pros and cons about this methodological decision?
 What are the implications for the stakeholders?

-The **hypothesis** is that this change will have a positive impact in all of the the learning outcomes mentioned, because, it is based on the 4C/ID methodology **'brain friendly'**, that is, is anchored on Brain Based Learning (BBL), Cognitive Load Theory (CLT), Multi-Intelligence Theory (MIT) and Multimedia Learning (ML).
-For the stakeholders it will give some guidelines for better support of the teaching work, not only in efficiency but also to improve the learning strategies and team work.
+The **hypothesis** is that this change will have a positive impact in all of the the learning outcomes mentioned, because, it is based on the 4C/ID methodology **'brain friendly'**, that is, they are anchored on Brain Based Learning (BBL), Cognitive Load Theory (CLT), Multi-Intelligence Theory (MIT) and Multimedia Learning (ML), learning theories well established.
+For the stakeholders it will give some guidelines for better support the teaching work, not only in efficiency but also to improve the learning strategies and team work.

 # CONTEXT and DATA